SOSETH/monitoring-base/README.md

 * ipmi: Set ipmi_hosts to a list of dicts, where each entry has the following attributes:
 ** name: The (icinga'd) name of the host the IPMI belongs to (replace . by \_) ** ip: The IP the IPMI is available on
+* smart: When adding new hosts, check that your disks are listed in files/chek_smartvalues.{db,cfg}.json, otherwise they won't be recognized and therefore not checked...